What Types of Brake Systems Does My Car Have?

-Your vehicle has an anti-lock braking system, which allows you to steer as your brakes are engaged.
+Most modern vehicles have an anti-lock braking system, which allows you to steer as your brakes are engaged.
 In addition to this, most cars have two or three types of brake systems.
-If any of these brake systems are wearing out, it is crucial to bring your car into Rich's Automotive for an inspection before their condition worsens.
+If any of these brake systems is worn out, bringing your car into Rich's Automotive for an inspection before its condition worsens is crucial.
 These brake systems are:

-Drum Brakes - Some cars have disc brakes on all four wheels, while others have disc brakes on their front wheels and drum brakes on their back wheels.
-Instead of the disc and brake pad, drum brakes have shoes inside the drum that press outwards.
+Drum Brakes - Some cars have disc brakes on all four wheels while others have disc brakes on their front wheels and drum brakes on their back wheels.
+Instead of the disc and brake pad, drum brakes have shoes inside the drum that press outward.
 As the shoes push into the wheel, friction slows you down.

 The brake light on your dashboard turns on and stays on - If this happens, first make sure your handbrake is not engaged.
-If your brake light stays on, your vehicle is telling you it is time for an inspection, and/or there is a problem with your brakes.
+If your brake light stays on, your vehicle is telling you that it is time for an inspection and/or that there is a problem with your brakes.

 Your car pulls to one side when braking - One brake system may be working more efficiently than the other, causing your vehicle to pull to one side when braking.

-Your ABS light is on, or flashing on your instrument panel - ABS stands for Anti-Lock Braking System.
-If the light is on or flashing while your car, truck, or SUV is on, it means there is a malfunction and needs attention.
-If your ABS light is on, give Rich's Automotive a call so we can diagnose, and repair the issue.
+Your ABS light is on or flashing on your instrument panel - ABS stands for anti-lock braking system.
+If the light is on or flashing while your car, truck, or SUV is on, it means there is a malfunction that needs attention.
+If your ABS light is on, give Rich's Automotive a call so we can diagnose and repair the issue.

 If you are experiencing one or more of these symptoms, do not hesitate to bring your vehicle to Rich's Automotive in Brick today!
 We will make sure your shocks and struts work.
 We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, Auto Repair, or Tire and Alignment Service.